Masaki Mimori: Professional career

 On April 5, 2022, Mimori recorded his first home run against the Orix Buffaloes.
 On July 10, Mimori broke his left thumb, forcing him to undergo rehabilitation.
 He was diagnosed with a three-month recovery period, but returned to play on August 16, against the Saitama Seibu Lions, two months earlier than expected.
 However, on the 19th, he tested positive for COVID-19 and was struck from the first team registration according to regulations.
 He returned on September 1 against the Chiba Lotte Marines, and he recorded a leadoff home run against the Chiba Lotte Marines in the final game of the regular season, where the Hawks lost the Pacific League pennant race on a tiebreaker to the Orix Buffaloes.
 He finished the season with a .257 batting average, nine home runs, and 36 runs batted in in 102 games, despite a broken bone and a COVID-19 outing.

 On November 27, 2022, Mimori announced his decision to change his uniform number from 68 to 13 beginning with the 2023 season.
 He replied that he changed his uniform number to 13 because it was the number he had when he was playing baseball with his older brother, when he was in the third grade, and he had a special attachment to it because he especially enjoyed playing baseball at that time.

+In 2023 season, Mimori primarily played as a starter at second base, scoring three runs on three hits in a game against the Tohoku Rakuten Golden Eagles on August 10.
+He also hit his fifth home run on September 13 against the Saitama Seibu Lions.
+Mimori played 102 games, and finished the season with a .260 batting average, a 5 home runs, a 14 stolen bases, and a 21 RBI.
+However, in the first stage of the postseason's 2023 Pacific League Climax Series, he failed to show his potential, making an error in Game 1 and retiring in Game 3 after being hit on the back of the head while defending.